-What is Acupuncture treatment?
+What is Acupuncture?

-How does Acupuncture work?
+How does acupuncture treatment work?

-Acupuncture is an intriguing combination of art and science and despite the endless work of the brainiest and greatest minds in modern research working on it, a comprehensive explanation in Western Terms as to exactly how it works is still, infuriatingly and gloriously, unavailable.
+Acupuncture is a brilliant combination of science and art.
+However, despite all the work of the most amazing minds in modern research on the subject, there is still no comprehensive explanation in Western Terms about how it works.

 Book Your Appointment With An Experienced Acupuncturist